Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The contracts contain a mechanism to permit the contractor to comment and question directions given by the department's consulting engineer.

-Should the contractor and the consultant be unable to resolve the matter, the contractor is permitted to submit a formal claim, which allows for a 3-level administrative review process prior to proceeding to mediation and/or arbitration.
+Should the contractor and the consultant be unable to resolve the matter, the contractor is permitted to submit a formal claim, which allows for a 2-level administrative review process prior to proceeding to a high-level negotiation and/or litigation.

 The process does not permit litigation unless both parties agree to this method.